cc505652/ds-roadmap-security/03-security-integration/cicids-2017/README.md

 - Demonstrates why thresholds break due to overlap and variance
 - Reinforces detection as a decision-support problem, not classification

-**Outcome:** The project now reflects how intrusion data is actually consumed in SOC operations.
+**Outcome:** The project reflects how intrusion data is actually consumed inside SOC workflows.

 ---